evilmartians/liquor/doc/language-spec.md

 #### 2.4.6 Filter Expressions

 Filter expressions are a syntactic sugar for method composition and currying.
-Filter expressions are only available directly in an [interpolation](#interpolations) context.

 Filter expressions consist of a linear chain of function calls where _n_-th function's return value is passed to _n+1_-th function's unnamed parameter.
 Named parameters may be specified without parentheses within a corresponding chain element.